shawn220a/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+One of the major challenges of this activity was the lack of tutorials about excel for Mac.
+Once I was able to learn how to navigate excel the activity went very smoothly.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?